SamHeysmond/gift_subsampling/README.md

     + Version numbers
 + Author: Sam Heysmond

 > ## 2 filtering_vcf.sh
-+ Creates a table "core_files/output_3.table" which contains all SNPs that need to be taken out of GWAS data to match the data of GIFT.
++ Creating a table of all SNPs below AC of 30 from the main vcf
 + Author: Sam Heysmond

 ---
 # SCRIPTS : STAGE 1

 > ## 3 subsample_setup.sh
-+ Sets up folders and files needed for analysis
++ Sets up folders and files needed for subsample analysis
   + But first removes previous files in those locations to ensure no data remains to start with
     + (This can be disabled by commenting out the rm commands and echo command for JOB_LIST.csv)
 + Runs: subsample_script_setup.py (SCRIPT 4)